How to Choose Kitchen Appliances (2026): A Smart Buyer’s Guide Before You Buy

 modern kitchen scene showing major and small kitchen appliances clearly separated and labeled

-Kitchen appliances generally fall into two categories: major appliances and small appliances.
+Kitchen appliances generally fall into two categories: major and small.

 Major Kitchen Appliances